eMapR/TimeSync-Plus/README.md

 - Decompresses or unzipped the zipped file.
 - Open the unpackaged folder.
 - Locate the TSPlus_v4.* file.
 - Double click that file.
+- Move a Database into the same directory as the tiles folder.

-Once opened, a dialog box will appear and the user will need to locate the SQL database they created.
-When the SQL file is found double click it, and the dialog box will disappear.
+Once opened, a dialog box will appear and the user will need to locate the database you moved to be with the tiles folder.
+When the DB file is found double click it, and the dialog box will disappear.
 After a few moments the plot list will be populated with polygon or point identification values.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/01_DB_box.JPG' width="400">